sudosuraj/sudosuraj.github.io/_posts/2024-02-05-How-To-Install-Burpsuite-Pro-in-Windows-and-Linux-For-Free.md

 ---
 layout: post
-title:  How To Use Burpsuite Pro For Free
+title:  How To Install Burpsuite Pro in Windows and Linux For Free
-author:  0xbug
+author:  sudosuraj
 date:  2024-02-05
 categories:  [bugbounty]
 tags:  [bugbounty, bugbountytips]